ufxela/PiRat/proposal.md

 1. Write module to read PWM communications from Parallax Feedback 360 servos
 1. Either:
    1. Communicate through I2C to optical time of flight sensor
-   1. Read/write through GPIO to communicate with ultrasonic time of flight sensor
+   1. Read/write through GPIO to communicate with ultrasonic distance sensor
 1. Write module to communicate via I2C with the line follower module
    1. Will use libpiextra i2c modules
 1. Module to move support movement of rat and keep track of position.